HamedFathi/hamedfathi/source/_posts/the-dotnet-world-csharp-source-generator.md

 }
 ```

-We use `StringBuilder` a lot so not bad to have some useful extension methods.
-For creating our ultimate goal we need some useful extension methods to make source code sp I will add them to `SourceGeneratorExtensions` class.
+For achieving our ultimate goal we need some useful extension methods to make source code so I will add them to `SourceGeneratorExtensions` class.

-Now, Create `SyntaxReceiver` class as following
+Now, Create `SyntaxReceiver` class as following:

 ```cs
 using Microsoft.CodeAnalysis;